RobinFassinaMoschiniForks/adversary_emulation_library/carbanak/README.md

 This content is only to be used with appropriate prior, explicit authorization for the purposes of assessing security posture and/or research.

 ## Notice
-© 2021 MITRE Engenuity.
+© 2021 The MITRE Corporation.
 Approved for Public Release.
 Document number AT0016

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at: